Autumn 2022 Alumni

 She graduated in October 2022 with an MPhil in Social Anthropology from the University of Cambridge after completing a Bachelor of Social Work degree in the United States.
 Her dissertation was an ethnographic analysis of forgiveness narratives from men and women incarcerated in British prisons, although her academic interests also include linguistic anthropology, normativity, decision-making in healthcare settings, and social understandings of the human body.

 She has been writing non-fiction essays and other think pieces for her personal blog, The Olly Project, since 2018, and her work has been published in Subjectiv (2020), a visual and literary arts journal.
 She found working with other writers very meaningful, and subsequently started working as a freelance editor in 2020.
 She has also worked as a youth counselor, accountant, and writing consultant, to name just a few!
-Olly is currently writing her first full-length memoir, which she hopes will be a companion to young women wading through the murky waters of love and loss. .
+Olly is currently writing her first full-length memoir.

 Medina King

 Despite all her achievements, in 2020 Medina realized that she was suffering from psychological abuse and had a traumatic divorce, which resulted in the loss of everything that was familiar.
-Medina wants to use her story to bring awareness to her community on domestic abuse and to empower women, who have been victims of domestic abuse, to move on and live successful lives.
+Medina wants to use her stories to bring awareness to her community on domestic abuse and to empower women who have been victims of domestic abuse to move on and live successful lives.

 Sofia Gulvanessian